shimomut/sagemaker-solutions/hyperpod_k8s/README.md

 1. Create prerequisite resources (VPC, FSxL, etc) using the CF templates in the workshop
     - https://catalog.workshops.aws/sagemaker-hyperpod/en-US/00-setup/02-own-account
+    - Make sure your S3 bucket’s name starts with “sagemaker-”.
+Cluster execution IAM role has permission to access only those buckets which starts with “sagemaker-” prefix.
 2. Create a HyperPod cluster with K8s enabled LCC script
     - https://github.com/shimomut/sagemaker-solutions/tree/main/hyperpod_k8s/lcc
-    - Configure CIDR of Pod network as needed, based on the cluster size
+    - Configure the version of Kubernetes as needed.
+Edit "lcc/utils/install_kubernetes.sh".
-        - By default, CIDR of Pod network is set to "10.244.0.0/16", and each node uses /24 as the mask size of PodCIDR.
+    - Configure CIDR of Pod network as needed, based on your taget cluster size.
+By default, CIDR of Pod network is set to "10.244.0.0/16", and each node uses /24 as the mask size of PodCIDR.
 With this default setting, you can create up to 256 nodes (including master node) in the cluster.
-        If this is not sufficient for you, you can change the "pod_network_cidr" in the lifecycle script. (e.g., 10.244.0.0/14 for 1024 nodes).
+If this is not sufficient for you, you can change the "pod_network_cidr" in the "lcc/configure_k8s.py". (e.g., 10.244.0.0/14 for 1024 nodes).
-    - **Note:** make sure your S3 bucket’s name starts with “sagemaker-”.

 3. Confirm the cluster becomes “InService” status.
 4. Login to the controller node with SSM or SSH.